marioo217/artificer-mortis-engineer/README.md

 - You will need to previously have the Steinhardt's Foundry VTT Module for this to work because of Steinhardt's spells (didn't added them for copyright reasons).

-- Just import everything in the carpet to your Items section and it should work.
-To add this subclass to your character, just drag Mortis Engineer to your sheet.
+- To add this subclass to your character, just drag Mortis Engineer to your sheet.

-- The upgraded zombies and the flesh titan are not in the pack.
-Normal zombies and flesh titan are in their respective abilities (Galvanized Flesh and Flesh Titan).
+- Your reanimated zombies and flesh titan are not in the pack.
+Normal zombies and Flesh Golem are linked in their respective abilities (Galvanized Flesh and Flesh Titan).
+  Drag the linked Zombie or Flesh Golem to your Actors tab.
-  You just have to edit in the extra life, damage, speed and everything else necessary.
+  Then you just have to edit in the extra life, damage, speed and everything else necessary (probably there's a way to make it automatic but I didn't know how to do it sorry).

 - I added Witch Bolt, it isn't by default at my foundry for some reason.
-And of course for Negative Energy Flood, as that spell is from Xanathar's Guide.
+Also Negative Energy Flood, as that spell is from Xanathar's Guide.

 - When you reach lv.
 5 don't forget to add System Overload to your zombies!